talkowski-lab/rCNV2/analysis/genes/README.md

 Thus, genes B, C, and D are each assigned a weight proportional to the fraction of their CDS overlapped by the CNV (CDS<sub>_i_</sub> / (1.0 + 1.0 + 0.5) =  CDS<sub>_i_</sub> / 2.5).

-### 2. Calculate burden statistics between cases & controls

-Once wighted CNVs were tallied in cases and controls for each window, we next compared the ratios of ultra-rare CNVs between cases and controls using the following procedure:

-(Working idea for CNV burden test, as old distribution-based methods did not work)

-1. Count total # of weighted cnvs per gene ( case + control )
-2. Adjust based on gene features (maybe not necessary?)
-3. Proportion test of case:control (?) to get p-value

-The code to perform this step is contained in `gene_burden_test.R`.

-#### Output files

-For each combination of phenotype group, metacohort, and CNV type, the following files are generated:

-1. `$metacohort.$hpo.rCNV.$CNV_type.gene_burden.stats.bed.gz`: a bgzipped BED file containing CNV counts and association statistics for each gene
-2. `$metacohort.$hpo.rCNV.$CNV_type.gene_burden.manhattan.png`: a Manhattan plot of association statistics for each gene
-3. `$metacohort.$hpo.rCNV.$CNV_type.gene_burden.qq.png`: a QQ plot of observed P-values compared to expected P-values under a uniform null
-4. `$metacohort.$hpo.rCNV.$CNV_type.gene_burden.manhattan_with_qq.png`: a two-panel composite plot combining plots `2` and `3`, above

-Furthermore, for each pair of phenotype group & metacohort, two additional files are generated:
-5. `$metacohort.$hpo.rCNV.gene_burden.miami.png`: a Miami plot of association statistics for each gene, with duplications above and deletions below the x-axis
-6. `$metacohort.$hpo.rCNV.gene_burden.miami_with_qq.png`: a multi-panel composite plot of association statistics, combining a Miami plot with QQ plots for deletions and duplications separately

-All `.png` plots are annotated with genes that are both (_i_) reportedly associated with the HPO term per the HPO database and (_ii_) known to be constrained against rare loss-of-function variation (adapted from gnomAD v2.1.1; [Karczewski _et al._, _bioRxiv_, 2019](https://www.biorxiv.org/content/10.1101/531210v3)), for reference.

----

-#### _A note on data curation_

-The information presented on this page references various curated datasets.

-The curation of these datasets is documented elsewhere in this repository.

-Please see the README available in [the `data_curation/` subdirectory](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/).

----

-## IGNORE THIS:
 ### Alternative Weighting Scheme

 For CNVs overlapping less than 1.0 total CDS, the CNV count was divided strictly proportionally among overlapped gene(s) according to their fraction of CDS overlapped.